-Livek 2019 Equity Awards
+Algranati Equity Awards

-In 2019, Mr. Livek was granted equity awards in the form of stock options, RSUs, and PRSUs.
-Each of these award agreements provided for certain treatment upon a qualifying termination of service and/or change of control.
-The award agreement evidencing the grant of PRSUs to Mr. Livek in 2019 provided that (a) if we terminated Mr. Livek's service without cause or if Mr. Livek resigned or terminated as a result of death or disability (as defined in the Livek Agreement), the PRSUs would become vested based on actual achievement of the stock price hurdle during the period beginning on the most recent vesting date preceding the date of termination and ending on the date of such termination, and (b) if a change of control occurred, the PRSUs would become vested by applying the per-share price paid in connection with the change of control as the stock price hurdle for purposes of determining attainment of performance goals.
-In 2022, this PRSU award was modified as described under "Livek Transition Agreement" below.
+Dr. Algranati has received equity grants as follows: (i) 3,750 PRSUs, which have the opportunity to vest annually from the date of grant (June 3, 2019) through the 10th anniversary of the date of grant or an earlier change of control of the company, subject to and in accordance with the achievement of certain stock-price hurdles (ranging from \$23.72 to \$44.47 per share) on or prior to such date; and (ii) 7,079 RSUs, which vest in equal annual installments on March 10, 2022, 2023 and 2024.
+Each of these award agreements provides for certain treatment upon a qualifying termination of service and/or change of control.
+The award agreement evidencing the grant of PRSUs to Dr. Algranati provides that (a) if we terminate Dr. Algranati's service without cause or if Dr. Algranati resigns or terminates as a result of death or disability (as defined in the Algranati Agreements), the PRSUs will become vested based on actual achievement of the stock-price hurdles during the period beginning on the most recent vesting date preceding the date of termination and ending on the date of such termination, and (b) if a change of control occurs, the PRSUs will become vested by applying the per-share price paid in connection with the change of control as the stock-price hurdle for purposes of determining attainment of performance goals.
+With respect to the RSU grant, in addition to the severance benefits described above, if we terminate Dr. Algranati's service without cause or he resigns for good reason, in either case prior to a change of control, then all unvested RSUs will vest upon termination.